Peter Bearman: Career

 Bearman received his B.A. in sociology from Brown University in 1978, magna cum laude, and his M.A.
 (1982) and Ph.D.
 (1985) in sociology from Harvard University.

 After receiving his PhD, he was a lecturer at Harvard, before joining the sociology department at University of North Carolina at Chapel Hill.
 There he moved from assistant professor to full professor by 1996, before moving to Columbia University in 1997.
 At Columbia, Bearman was chair of the department of sociology from 2001 to 2005 and chair of the department of statistics from 2007 to 2008.
-Between 2002 and 2003, he was a visiting professor at the University of Genoa, Italy, the University of Munich.
-He has chaired 50 doctoral dissertations.
+Between 2002 and 2003, he was a visiting professor at the University of Genoa (Italy), LMU Munich.
+He has chaired over 60 doctoral dissertations.

 Bearman was the founding director of the Institute for Social and Economic Research and Policy, and is currently the director of INCITE, the Interdisciplinary Center for Innovative Theory and Empirics at Columbia University.
 He was also co-founding director of Columbia's Oral History Master of Arts program and co-founding director of the Global Health Research Center in Central Asia.

 He is currently co-editor of the Oral History Series and the Middle Range Series, both published by Columbia University Press.
 He has also been on the editorial board of several scholarly journals, including the American Journal of Sociology, Social Forces, and Sociological Theory.